qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_interpolation.rst

   loaded point layers.
 If several layers are specified, then data from all layers is used for interpolation.
-Note: It is possible to insert lines or polygons as constraints for the triangulation, by specifying either "points", "structure lines" or "break lines" in the :guilabel:`Type` |selectstring| combo box.
+Note: It is possible to insert lines or polygons as constraints for the triangulation, by specifying either "points", "structure lines" or "break lines" in the :guilabel:`Type` |selectString| combo box.
 * **Interpolation attribute**: Select the attribute column to be used for interpolation or enable the |checkbox| :guilabel:`Use Z-Coordinate` checkbox to use the layer's stored Z values.